ucsc-ospo/ucsc-ospo.github.io/content/project/osre23/nyu/eduml/index.md

 ---
 title: "Using Reproducibility in Machine Learning Education"
+summary: 'The computer science and engineering classroom is as essential part of the reproducibility "ecosystem" - because of broad reach and potential for big impact, and because for many students, the classroom is their first exposure to research in their field.'
 authors: ["Fraida Fund"]
 author_notes: ["Research Assistant Professor, Department of Electrical and Computer Engineering, New York University"]
 tags: ["osre23", "reproducibility"]